magento/knowledge-base/src/troubleshooting/general/slow-performance-due-to-full-reindexing.md

 ### Solution

 Run reindexing only when necessary.
 For steps, review [Configure Indexers](https://devdocs.magento.com/guides/v2.3/config-guide/cli/config-cli-subcommands-index.html#configure-indexers) in our developer documentation.
 A general recommendation and best practice is to allow the partial reindexation mechanism to take care of data reindexation with no manual action required from a merchant.
 All reindexation should be done using native Adobe Commerce functionality (Mview).
-Mview performs partial reindexation which is the most efficient way to reindex data.
+Mview performs partial reindexation, which is the most efficient way to reindex data.
 To learn about Mview, refer to [Indexing overview: Mview](https://devdocs.magento.com/guides/v2.3/extension-dev-guide/indexing.html#m2devgde-mview) in our developer documentation.

 ## Related Reading